-BMC Women's Health is recruiting new Associate Editors to join the Editorial Board.
+BMC Women's Health is recruiting new Editorial Board Members to join the Editorial Board.
 As BMC Women's Health is growing, we must ensure that the journal is able to cope with these increased submissions whilst maintaining our high editorial standards.
 Therefore, we are looking to expand our editorial team.

 We encourage applications from researchers with a background in one of the disciplines below.